-I am so excited about this DIY Coffee Filter Wreath that I made today.
+I am so excited to share this easy DIY Coffee Filter Wreath with you all.

 I have been wanting to make this beauty for so long.
 I finally decided that since it this a whopping 16 degrees outside it would make the perfect way for me and my daughter to spend our afternoon.